Disentangling Interacting Systems with Fermionic Gaussian Circuits: Application to Quantum Impurity Models: Review: Fermionic Gaussian Tensor Network Circuits

 where the goal is to approximately diagonalize $\Lambda$ with a circuit that also preserves locality.
 In a basis where $\Lambda$ is diagonal, the state will have zero entanglement \cite{Vidal:2003,Fishman:2015}.

 An important fact about the correlation matrix is that, for a pure and number conserving fermionic state, its eigenvalues are all exactly $0$ or $1$, corresponding to empty or filled orbitals.
-For 1D states obeying the entanglement area law, such as ground states of gapped and local Hamiltonians, there exists a contiguous subblock $\mathcal{B}$ of size $B$ that is independent of system size $N$ in which one of the eigenvalues will be close to 0 or 1.
+The presence of many orbitals with degenerate eigenvalues provides room to balance locality constraints with finding good approximations to eigenvectors.
+For one-dimensional (1D) states obeying the entanglement area law, such as ground states of gapped and local Hamiltonians, there exists a contiguous subblock $\mathcal{B}$ of size $B$ that is independent of system size $N$ in which one of the eigenvalues will be close to 0 or 1.
 For ground states of gapless 1D systems, the block size needed to find an eigenvalue close to 0 or 1 only grows modestly with system size as $\log{N}$ \cite{Fishman:2015}.

 Here we give a brief summary of the deterministic algorithm for diagonalizing a correlation matrix with local rotations.
 Local rotations of the form:

 are used to transform $2 \times 2$ blocks of $\mathcal{B}$, much like in the $QR$ factorization of a matrix based on Givens rotations.
 The rotations $R(\theta)$ are chosen to isolate an \emph{inactive orbital} or eigenvector of $\mathcal{B}$ with eigenvalue close to $0$ or $1$ in the upper-left corner of the block $\mathcal{B}$ of $\Lambda$.
 The rotation angle $\theta$ is determined numerically from an eigenvector, for example if the eigenvector is $v=(v_1,v_2)^T$, the angle $\theta=-\arctan\frac{v2}{v1}$ rotates the vector to $v'=(1,0)^T.$ Higher dimensional eigenvectors can be rotated iteratively \cite{Fishman:2015}.
 In the resulting basis, the first site of the transformed block will correspond to the inactive orbital which will be approximately disentangled from the rest of the system.